 By submitting your film for consideration, you agree to SAFFM sub-titling your film in any other language.
 We aim to sub-title several films in French this year and will need an editable version of your film to sub-title it.

-7.If your film is selected for the Festival the subtitled film should be submitted as a non-returnable DVD or BluRay disc to be used as a back up to the digital file earlier received.
+7.If your film is selected for the Festival the subtitled film should be submitted as a non-returnable DVD or BluRay disc to be used as a backup to a high-resolution digital file earlier received.

 10. All submission fees are non-refundable.